christophhart/hise_documentation/Tutorial1.md

 2. A real time statistics panel that shows the current voice count / CPU usage etc.
 3. A toolbar that toggles additional views (the most important being the house icon which shows a preview of the compiled plugin)

-### Properties
+### Auto Popup Panel

-the right area contains all panels loosely related to "properties".
-These tools share their task to analyse / tweak the current patch.
+the right panel is not customizable, but contains some development tools that automatically popup when needed.

 Icon | Description
 ---- | -----------